 Also bear in mind that (as in many countries) Italian insurance companies are reluctant to pay claims.
 (One of the reasons they don’t insist on a medical examination is so that they can refuse to pay a claim because you omitted to tell them you had a heavy cold three years previously.)
 When completing the questionnaire ( questionario sanitario) be sure to list all previous illnesses, hospitalisation, current ailments and treatment.

 There are a number of foreign health insurance companies with agents or offices in Italy, including Baltica (Denmark), BUPA International, Exeter Friendly Society, PPP International, Columbus Healthcare and International Health Insurance (Denmark).
 These companies offer special policies for expatriates and usually include repatriation to your home country and international cover.
+You can compare different services and prices with brokers for international health insurances.

 If you aren’t covered by Italian social security and need comprehensive private health insurance to obtain a resident permit, you must ensure that your health policy will be accepted by the authorities.
 The main advantages of a foreign health insurance policy are that treatment is unrestricted and you can choose any doctor, specialist, clinic or hospital in Italy, and usually abroad also.